Countly/countly-sdk-documentation/getting_started/current.md

   remote configuration variables.
 </p>
 <p>
-  Most Countly SDKs send some user properties together with the session request&nbsp;
-  triggered automatically when the app is launched, the user lands on a website, or manually in some cases such as server-to-server SDK usage.
+  Most Countly SDKs send some user properties together with the session request triggered automatically when the app is launched, the user lands on a website, or manually in some cases such as server-to-server SDK usage.
 These properties, which we call default user properties, are metadata, including but not limited